 2. Overpower natural light

-You can even manipulate the appearance of natural light in photos by making it appear darker than it is, which in golden hour makes the colors in the sky even more saturated.
+You can even manipulate the appearance of natural light in photos by making it appear darker than it is with off camera flash.
+In golden hour this makes the colors in the sky even more saturated.

 Powerful strobes are so powerful in fact that you can actually create a completely black background in outdoor photos.
 To do this you’d also need to set a high shutter speed.